 Sealing Painted Furniture for a High Traffic Surface is key in maintaining the life of the piece.
 I’ve shared a few examples with products.

 Do you paint furniture?
 Maybe I should ask, do you SEAL your furniture after you paint it?
 Painting furniture is the bread and butter of this blog.
 It’s the basis for why this website was started.
 I love to paint furniture, but I’ve learned that it’s all for none if you don’t know how to seal furniture correctly.
 Certain paints like chalky style paint practically disintegrate to dust without it (hence why it’s called “chalk paint”).
-I want to share my thoughts on how to seal painted and unpainted furniture.
+I want to share my thoughts on sealing painted furniture.
+From latex paint to oil based paint, 95% of all indoor paints need a good sealer.

 First and foremost I believe that you need to follow the manufacturer’s recommendation for a sealer.